 Whatever version of the myth you choose to run with, it’s a bad idea to look at these spirits or listen to anything they have to say.
 You might find yourself tempted to join them if you aren’t careful.

 How You Can Write It: If you’ve never seen the movie It Follows, I highly recommend it.
 It features a creature (demon?) that manifests through a kind of sexually transmitted curse.
 Part of the fun is that it’s not entirely clear why it exists or what it’s supposed to represent.
 Many viewers take it as a kind of PSA on safe sex.
 And when I think of that film, I think of something similar for a story featuring the diao si gui, only the focus would be depression rather than sex.

 The stigma around depression has slowly been changing, fortunately, and it’s becoming more common for us to seek help when we need it.
 So what about a book or a film featuring depression taking the form of a haunting specter draining the energy from its victims, whispering sweet nothings about the wonderful void that is death?

 If you are like me and you’ve struggled with depression, you know that it really does feel like some kind of specter following you around that you can’t understand or combat.
-You are constantly tired, unmotivated, but also anxious because you know you aren’t being “productive” or doing anything with your time.
+You are constantly tired and unmotivated, but also anxious because you know you aren’t being “productive” or doing anything useful with your time.
 It drains the life out of you, leaving you feeling helpless, like life is not worth living.

 It would make for a dark story, certainly.
 But the beauty of horror is embracing the darkest aspects of humanity.
 Depression certainly fits.